ePages-de/epages-docs/_posts/2017/2017-08-01-going-forward.md

 Jenkins is a great tool for creating generic automation processes and workflows.
 The library initialization is only necessary the first time you use it.
 But our Jenkins nodes sometimes restart (bad guys, they need OS updates and such stuff or sometimes they decide to crash and run away in PANIC {% emoji wink %} ), so we need to take care of this, and initialize the library every time.
-Using these two tricks we reduced the generation time from 5-6 minutes to something around 10-15 seconds.
+This was not necessary anymore and these two tricks we reduced the generation time from 5-6 minutes to something around 10-15 seconds.

 ## Lets' GOLANG {% image blog/blog-golang-library-gopher.png %}